jitsucom/monorel/README.md

  - Works only for `pnpm` based monorepos
  - Non-intrusive.
 The only change it makes is git tags. **Monorel never changes version in your code**
  - Do not requires configuration file.
 All options are exposed as cli parameters
- - Stable releases are manual, canary releases are automatic
+ - Designed to run canary releases in CI environment.
+Stable releases should be run manually

 ## Installation